senank/senank/README.md

 # 💫 Hello!
 I am Senan Kassem
-🔭 I am currently a student at the University of Toronto, studying Cognitive science with minors in Computer Science and Psychology<br>🌱 I’m currently learning about Machine Learning algorithms and Deep Neural Networks<br>💬 Keen about the financial sector, particularly cryptocurrencies and blockchain technology
+🔭 I am currently a student at the University of Toronto, studying Cognitive science with minors in Computer Science and Psychology<br>🌱 Learning about Machine Learning algorithms and Deep Neural Networks<br>💬 Keen interest in the financial sector, particularly cryptocurrencies and blockchain technology

 ## 🌐 Socials: